dbazile/andsoitcontinues.com/data/markdown/architecture-deployment-and-operations.md

 significantly in the future.
 As such, my next area of research is use cases and design considerations for using Kubernetes, Mesos or some other container orchestration platform in production.

+## Credits

+Thanks to James, Marge, Patrick and Travis for providing feedback for this post.